StephenieG/cryptonote_starter/README.md

 also we recommend to keep that number lower then the amount of threads the cpu has.

 example if you have a Quadcore i7 HT Enabled (total 8 threads) with 64GB or ram you can do make -j7
+##
+## Below this line the file has minimal changes from the origional to make it work

 This is the reference code for [CryptoNote](https://cryptonote.org) cryptocurrency protocol.